tencentyun/intlcloud-documents/yehe_doc/管理与支持/政策与规范/腾讯云产品服务等级协议/Terms of Service_intl_en.md

 ## TENCENT CLOUD GERMANY TERMS

-To the extent you wish to receive Services under the Tencent Cloud Terms of Service (“**Terms**”) and the country specified in your registered billing information is in Germany, you shall be subject to the terms of these Germany Terms, which prevail over the general Tencent Cloud Terms of Service in case of any contradictions.
+To the extent you wish to receive Services under the Tencent Cloud Terms of Service (“**Terms**”) and the country specified in your registration information is in Germany, you shall be subject to the terms of these Germany Terms, which prevail over the general Tencent Cloud Terms of Service in case of any contradictions.
 Any Terms used but not defined in these Germany Terms have the meaning given to them in the Terms.

  **1. Privacy Policy.** Our Privacy Policy does not form part of the Terms.
 It only serves for informational purposes and provides information on how we process personal data within the scope of the Services.